jaywilkas/xpytile/README.md

 &nbsp; &nbsp; _This visual feedback is helpful, especially when the window decoration is turned off._
 Focus can be set to next adjacent window, in the direction of the pressed arrow-key
 Max. number of tiled windows for the currently active tiler can be increased/decreased per hot-key
+Maximized and/or full-screened windows may be ignored, i.e. won't get tiled

 # Hotkeys
 Hotkeys can be defined in the config-file.